franciscop/backblaze/readme.md

 The arguments are:

 - `remoteFileName` (required): the name of the file in the bucket.
 It can be inside a folder as well.
+You can pass either a plain string with the name, or [a full File](#file) reference.
 - `localFilePath` (optional): the path where the file will be located.
 It will be relative to the **working directory** [as specified on Node.js' fs](https://nodejs.org/api/fs.html#fs_file_paths).
 Leave it empty to use the current working directory and the remote file name.